 In menopausal women (minimal estrogen) they do not need to compete and thus induce estrogenic effects while in men or women with high estrogen levels they may compete with estrogen itself (and prevent a good deal of signaling).

 What to make of it all?
 Most of the concerns about soy are overblown, although not completely misrepresented.
 You do not need to worry about these ‘bad things’ in soy protein concentrate.
 And while soy isoflavones will not put you on the fast track to gynecomastia (achem…”man boobs” or “moobs”) there is a potential estrogenic impact.

 Tired of bad and misleading information?
 You’re not alone.
 Now you can learn:

 - What workouts will work for your body

 - How to eat and live the way you want

-- When you should be worried about the latest health study
+- When you should (and shouldn’t) be worried about the latest health study

 You’re one step away from a better approach to health.
-Sign up below, and Born Fitness has your back.
+Sign up for our newsletter here and know that Born Fitness has your back.